 Over Seventy-five percent of Oklahoma Republican Primary Voters also oppose the consequences of The Compact and they agree that this bill should be defeated to avoid weakening their voting power in future Presidential Elections.
 In fact, last Thursday Evening, Nine-Hundred-Thirteen republican constituents were surveyed; who have voted in each of the last four primaries and these same citizens also expressed similar opposition when informed that this measure would have benefitted a candidate like Al Gore in previous elections.
 They were equally concerned that organizations like the ACLU and the Sierra Club think that The COMPACT is a good idea.

 It makes sense that less populous states with conservative values have been smart to strongly oppose The COMPACT because of its potential to disenfranchise the voice of their people.

 Moving forward it is important to remember that we are flawed individuals and we all make errors in judgment because we exist in a fallen state.
 Our elected officials are no different and they often come under immense pressure which can lead to some hasty decisions and occasional mistakes.
-Yet, if we always demand an eye for eye, ear for an ear and a tongue for a tongue, we will all wind up blind, deaf, speechless and useless.
+Yet, if we always demand an eye for an eye, ear for an ear, and a tongue for a tongue, we will all wind up blind, deaf, speechless, and useless.

 I’m hopeful that the Republican elected officials who support The COMPACT will recant and acknowledge their error, that we will ultimately defeat this bad idea and avoid the circular firing squads that will work to the advantage of our adversaries.